Author of Furious Hours and New Yorker staff writer

-Cep’s work has appeared in The New Yorker, The New York Times, and The New Republic, among other publications.
+Cep is a staff writer at The New Yorker and her work has also appeared in The New York Times, and The New Republic, among other publications.
 She graduated from Harvard College before earning a master’s degree in theology from the University of Oxford, where she studied as a Rhodes Scholar.
+In 2019, she was officially announced as a Staff Writer for The New Yorker.
 She lives on the Eastern Shore of Maryland.

 Furious Hours: Murder, Fraud, and the Last Trial of Harper Lee

 This lecture is a look into the life of one of America’s most beloved and enigmatic authors, focusing on the true-crime project that captured her attention in the years after To Kill a Mockingbird.
 Casey Cep brings to life the shocking murder story that Harper Lee tried to tell together with the heartbreaking story of why she never could.

 True crime is one of the most popular genres today, dominating the page, podcast, and screen.
 In this talk, Casey Cep recounts its fascinating history, explores its current popularity, and grapples with the many aesthetic and ethical issues for those who tell these stories and those who consume them.

 This fascinating survey of fraud begins with the incredible life insurance scam that caught the attention of writer Harper Lee, but takes audiences back to the origins of the insurance industry and considers some of the greatest scams in American history.